interledgerjs/ilp/README.md

 #### The ILP Client does:

-* Generate payment requests for the Universal or Optimistic transport protocols (receiving side)*
-* Handle [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment (receiving side)
+* Generate payment requests on the receiving side, including handling [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment*
-* Pay for payment requests (sending side)*
+* Pay for payment requests on the sending side*
-* Initiate Optimistic payments (sending side)*
-* Connect to multiple ledger types using the [Ledger Plugin Interface](https://github.com/interledger/rfcs/tree/master/0004-ledger-plugin-interface)
+* Quote and send payments through multiple ledger types (this library extends the functionality of [`ilp-core`](https://github.com/interledger/js-ilp-core))
-* Communicate with [ILP Connectors](https://github.com/interledger/five-bells-connector) to send Interledger payments

 *See note on [Request/Response Flow](#request-response-flow) below